Mission of Residence Life

 The Role of the Resident Assistant

-Each house and hall floor is under the supervision of a Resident Assistant (RA) who functions as a student administrator for the residents.
-He or she is responsible for helping to maintain an atmosphere conducive to learning while also building community with the residents.
-Throughout the year, the RA’s will plan or assist in the planning of educational, cultural, and recreational activities that are designed to build positive communities throughout the greater campus community.
+Each hall, house, and apartment is supported by a Resident Assistant (RA) who functions as a student advisor and resource for the residents.
+The RAs are responsible for helping to maintain an atmosphere conducive to learning while also building community with the residents.
+Throughout the year, the RA’s will plan educational, cultural, and social activities that are designed to build positive communities on campus.
 Additionally, the RA provides a great variety of services from mediating roommate conflicts to initiating needed maintenance or repairs.
 Your RA is your first point of contact whenever you have a question!

 What You Can Expect from TU’s Residence Life: